AlfieDarko/CV/README.md

 ## Current Interests
-####Music Production
+#### Music Production
-A great way of escapism while being productive and engaging my creative side.
+- A great way of escapism while being productive and engaging my creative side.
 This is what got me into technology.

-- Cooking (eating)
+#### Restauranting
+- (eating).
+A good way to build with people and blow off some steam.
+It's a morale booster

-- Alternative Medicine
+#### Alternative Medicine
+- I enjoy reading about alternative medicines for people with chronic illnesses and the legislative red tape & social arguments that stops people from getting the treatments they need